Explore 12 Most Anxious Animals In The World

 Class: Reptilia

+Turtles is often indicated through subtle behaviors such as prolonged hiding, reluctance to bask, or decreased appetite.
 A turtle that feels threatened might withdraw into its shell for extended periods, an instinctive response that reflects its desire for safety.
 Understanding these signs requires keen observation and a deep appreciation for their unique behavioral patterns.

 Interesting Facts: Turtles are remarkable beings with a rich evolutionary history that spans over 200 million years.
 One fascinating aspect of their biology is their unique ability to absorb oxygen through their skin.